lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 But the deck felt good. _I_ felt good playing it.
 I felt like I had a chance against pretty much any matchup, especially in longer games.

 There are exceptions, of course.
-Because of the lack of traditional cantrips and "safe" card advantage, I don't feel comfortable playing against all-in combo decks such as Doomsday, Oops, or the nemesistic BG Shallow Grave (and Cradle Control...).
+Because of the lack of traditional cantrips and "safe" card advantage, I don't feel comfortable playing against all-in combo decks such as Doomsday, Oops, or the nemesistic GB Shallow Grave (and Cradle Control...).
 Nowadays, those decks are way more consistent than they used to.
 If I aggressively mulligan for counters, I feel like they can rebuild quicker, especially since mulliganing implies having access to fewer cards.
 If I don't, I usually end up with a possibly great-feeling hand that has a good mix of interaction and board presence.
 Then they just overpower me with just enough discard / protection and combo off anyway.

 But maybe it's variance.
 Maybe it should not be like this, and in my experiences I have just been unlucky.